• Skip to primary navigation

 • Serve vegan egg salad in a bowl on top of greens, served with tomato wedges and cucumbers.

-• Add a scoop of egg salad on top of your favorite salad, such as mango salad or chopped vegan Greek salad.
+• Add egg salad to your favorite salad, such as mango salad or chopped vegan Greek salad.

 • Skip the bread and make chickpea egg salad lettuce wraps.

-• Consider polenta fries or steak fries in the air fryer as a side dish.
+• Consider polenta or steak fries in the air fryer as a side dish.

 Recipe FAQs